inetum-orleans/docker-devbox-ddb/docs/features/jsonnet.md

     ```

 ### User
-This function generate the `user` configuration for a service.
+This function generates the `user` configuration for a service.

 In ddb, it is mainly use for `fixuid` automatic integration

-!!! abstract "Parameters:"
+!!! abstract "Parameters"
     - `uid`: The uid to use
         - type: string
         - default: : `docker.user.uid` ddb configuration value